rossyvee/portfolio-website/README.md

 + [Authors Info](#aut)

 ## Description
-An application that allows users to share thoughts through blogging and make comments about other authors or bloggers posts
+A personal photo gallery that allows users to upload images and share by copying the link
 ## Technology Used
 * [Python3.6](https://www.python.org/)
 * [Flask](http://flask.pocoo.org/)